 From Megan Kopp of Time.
 Travel.
 Trek.

-Wander in the footsteps of the Chiricahua Apaches.
-Pay homage to Buffalo Soldiers who camped in the canyon and carved their names into monument stones.
+While you’re there, you can wander in the footsteps of the Chiricahua Apaches, and pay homage to Buffalo Soldiers who camped in the canyon and carved their names into monument stones.

 Head up to the top of this “sky island” and hike down Echo Trail’s wild switchbacks.